odCat/gtypist/lessons/ktdvorak_abcd.typ

 *:LESSON21_D2
 I:(2)
 D:Kramer asked for skim milk in a melodramatic manner.
- :Maurice choked out meekly.
+ :"My kingdom for a Macintosh," Maurice choked out meekly.
- :"
+ :It's more sportsmanlike to say "checkmate" than "knockout."
  :Emmet felt homesick until Mom sent him that Hallmark Hanukkah card.
 *:LESSON21_D3
 I:(3)
 D:The makeshift cloakroom is a trademark of McKinley's decisionmaking.
- :an irksome mockery of her days in Yokohama.
+ :Kim's nickname is "Kimono," an irksome mockery of her days in Yokohama.
- :There's not much homemade pumpkin ice cream and Smucker's hot fudge sauce remaining.
- :The filmmaker, in machinelike precision, caught the magma and smoke from the immense Mt.
-Krakatoa on film.
+ :There's not much homemade pumpkin ice cream and Smucker's hot fudge sauce :The filmmaker, in machinelike precision, caught the magma and smoke from the *:LESSON21_D4
-*:LESSON21_D4
 I:(4)
-D:Stock in Amtrak skyrocketed after McKeon's remark mocking spokesmen, gimmickery, and smokescreens in the marketplace.
- :From Katmandu to Oklahoma, from Stockholm to Kentucky, from Alaska to the Kremlin, Kodak film is found in many, many cameras.
+D:Stock in Amtrak skyrocketed after McKeon's remark mocking spokesmen, :From Katmandu to Oklahoma, from Stockholm to Kentucky, from Alaska to the G:E_LESSON21
-G:E_LESSON21

 *:S_LESSON22